 Design and Features

 Chrome stands the undisputed winner here, with Edge a very close second.

-The convenience Chrome offers in terms of how it works and integrates with Google’s services, some which you must be using, just elevates user experience by a lot.
+The convenience Chrome offers how it works and integrates with Google’s services, some of which you must be using, elevates user experience by a lot.

 There’s a marketplace bustling with themes, apps, extensions and even games available for Chrome.
-It’s a lot more than a browser, it’s moving towards becoming an entire ecosystem.
-However, Chrome still is quite the memory hog when it comes to browsers, and that’s an issue.
+It’s a lot more than a browser; it’s moving towards becoming an entire ecosystem.
+However, Chrome still is quite the memory hog for browsers, and that’s an issue.